White House Farm murders: Summing up, verdict

 The judge told the jury that there were three crucial points, in no particular order.
 Did they believe Mugford or Jeremy?
 Were they sure that Sheila was not the killer who then committed suicide?
 He said this question involved another: was the second, fatal, shot fired at Sheila with the silencer on?
 If yes, she could not have fired it.
 Finally, did Nevill call Jeremy in the middle of the night?
 If there was no such call, it undermined the entirety of Jeremy's story; the only reason he would have had to invent the phone call was that he was responsible for the murders.

-On 28 October, after deliberating more than nine hours, the jury found Jeremy guilty by a majority of 10–2 (the minimum required for conviction).
+On 28 October, after deliberating for more than nine hours, the jury found Jeremy guilty by a majority of 10–2 (the minimum required for conviction).
 Sentencing him to five life terms, with a recommendation that he serve a minimum of twenty-five years, the judge told Jeremy: "Your conduct in planning and carrying out the killing of five members of your family was evil, almost beyond belief."
 In December 1994, Home Secretary Michael Howard told Jeremy that he would remain in prison for the rest of his life, following a decision in 1988 by the Home Secretary of the day, Douglas Hurd.